 ~ In their research class, students may study IRB regulations, HIPPA requirements, statistical testing, APA formatting.
 In addition, they participate in presentations of data and literature review through PowerPoint, intensive writing assignments, lab techniques, etc., depending in part upon what the student and mentor deem most relevant.

 ~ As the student demonstrates competence, mentors often invite students to assist in the laboratory setting either during the year or over the summer.
-In some situations (e.g., in the case of archival data or big data analysis), students may work with the mentor remotely.
+In some situations (e.g., in the case of archival data, in-silico studies or big data analysis), students may work with the mentor remotely.
 While local mentoring is obviously advantageous, we have had students successfully travel both nationwide and internationally to work with mentors in the field when appropriate.
 In this case, mentors often suggest housing possibilities, while students are responsible for following through with all arrangements.
 Students do not expect to be paid.

 ~ When the mentor feels that the student is ready (or by midyear), the student is required to consolidate what they have learned into null and working hypotheses, and detail an experimental design.
 The mentor and student decide together on whether this will be a part of the mentor's ongoing research or an independent project.
 The experiment can begin at any time, but needs to be completed by August before senior year.